 HSA funds roll over from year-to-year, and you may use or keep your funds depending on your financial needs.

 In short, an HSA is like a 401(k) or IRA for your medical expenses, only better because withdrawals for qualified expenses are tax free.

-A high deductible health plan (HDHP) is a health plan that typically has a higher deductible than other health plans, and the individual is responsible for paying medical expenses until their deductible is met.
-Yearly exams and preventative care are covered 100% through an HDHP, so the individual generally pays for treatment, prescriptions, etc. outside of annual prevention.
-To determine if you have an HSA-qualified HDHP, contact your health insurance provider.
+A consumer-driven health plan (CDHP) is a health plan that typically has a higher deductible than other health plans, and the individual is responsible for paying medical expenses until their deductible is met.
+Yearly exams and preventative care are covered 100% through a CDHP, so the individual generally pays for treatment, prescriptions, etc. outside of annual prevention.
+To determine if you have an HSA-qualified CDHP, contact your health insurance provider.

 Federal regulations require you to meet these eligibility requirements in order to open and contribute to an HSA.